RichelleT/DjangoProjects/README.md

 Web Application or Web Design

+with DJango

-with
+with the inclusion of

-JavaScript, HTML5, CSS3 and last but not least DJango.
+JavaScript, HTML5, and CSS3.

 ## All codes are written by me and only me.